lion137/Java-Stack/README.md

+# Java-Stack:
-# Java-Stack, simple project, testing JUnit 3 and Maven.
+Simple project, to test  JUnit 3 and Maven.